kho5203/inst377valorantproject/docs/README.md

 To access [Supabase](https://supabase.com/), create an account and head to the [Dashboard](https://supabase.com/dashboard/projects).
 Create a new organization, create a new project for said organization, and head to **Table Editor** on the left.
 Create a new table and fill it out with columns that correspond with the Valorant API.\
 **SUPABASE (managing)**\
 Managing the Supabase database is very simple.
 Naming columns similar to the API makes your job easier.
 Any ID after 25 is an agent created by a user, as the first 25 are Valorant agents already in the game.
 Due to the ID being a primary key, there is no need to ID every single agent, as it will linearly increase in every iteration and creation.\
 The Supabase database is used to store rows of data regarding the current and newly created Valorant agents dedicated to the Workshop page.
-All inputs are sent to the database in real-time.\
+All inputs are sent to the database in real time.

 **VERCEL**\
 Vercel was used to connect the GitHub repository with a live website.
 Vercel made it so that any pushes to the project were sent to the website automatically.
-This makes real-time updates more efficient.\
+This makes real-time updates more efficient.

 ### APIs USED